anthonyirwin82/anthonyirwin.com/content/blog/tech/programming/hugo/why-i-migrated-from-wordpress-to-hugo.md

 +++
 date = "2025-10-14"
-title = "Why I migrated from Wordpress to Hugo" tags = ["Tech", "Programming", "Hugo"] bannerId = "web-dev" draft = false
+title = "Why I migrated from Wordpress to Hugo" description = "My reasons for migrating from Wordpress to the Hugo static website generator" tags = ["Tech", "Programming", "Hugo"] bannerId = "web-dev" draft = false